objectiv/objectiv.io/blog/2022-06-01 Introducing the Launchpad.md

 <BlogImage url='img/blog/launchpad.svg' size="large"/>

 ## How it works
 On request, Objectiv will set up your Launchpad and provide instructions on how to connect to it.
-You can then instrument Objectiv’s [tracking SDK](https://objectiv.io/docs/tracking/) to a part of your site or app to start collecting data.
+You can then instrument Objectiv’s [tracker](https://objectiv.io/docs/tracking/) to a part of your site or app to start collecting data.
 On average, this takes existing users a few hours.

 After collecting testing data, you can take any of the [example notebooks](https://objectiv.io/docs/modeling/example-notebooks/) and run them on your own data set.
 You can also build and run your own models by using the [Bach](https://objectiv.io/docs/modeling/bach/) modeling library.